Our agency is only accepting Child Relative Adoption cases, based on the Nicaraguan authorities.

 A Family in Bloom Adoption works closely with an experienced Nicaraguan adoption attorney who prepares the legal paperwork and interfaces with the Ministry of Family Affairs.
 When a family is home study ready, our agency sends the dossier on to Nicaragua and handles the submission of the I-600A US Immigration paperwork.
 All dossier documents are certified and translated into Spanish by our agency staff person.

 Under Nicaraguan law, the adaptation and bonding of the child to the new adoptive family shall occur abroad.
-Families should expect to spend at least 3 months living in Nicaragua.
-A Family in Bloom Adoption has an in-country bilingual staff person available to assist families during their stay abroad with a variety of support and translation services.
+Families should expect to spend three months or more living in Nicaragua.
+If needed, A Family in Bloom Adoption has an in-country bilingual staff person available to assist families during their stay abroad with a variety of support and translation services.
 Initially, the adoptive parents will visit the child in the orphanage before moving into their own accommodations with their matched child(ren).
 Nicaraguan social services then make an assessment and recommendation for the adoption to proceed in the court system.

 Nicaraguan adoptions are finalized abroad and children become American citizens upon their arrival in the United States.
 Post-placement reports are required by the Nicaraguan government once a year until a child reaches legal age.

-The total costs for the International Program Fees are $17,000, exclusive the home study and post-placement work which will vary depending on the state in which one resides.
-If a family adopts two children at the same time, the cost of the second child’s adoption is an additional $9,000.
+The total costs for the International Program Fees are $13,000, exclusive the home study and post-placement work which will vary depending on the state in which one resides.

 Aptly named, Nicaragua means “surrounded by water” in the Nahuan language indigenous to Mesoamerica.
 A slender finger of land that literally separates the Atlantic and the Pacific oceans, Nicaragua is also filled with water from within: witness Lake Managua and Lake Nicaragua.
 Nature abounds from the flybys of mountain parrots, jabbering monkeys to butterflies every color of the rainbow.
 There are mass beach nestlings of giant sea turtles at the time of the crescent moon.
 The terrain itself varies from towering cloud-covered volcanoes, jungles to the tranquility of sea-side hamlets.